To make the run or not make the run; that was the question.

 2. Wheeler nearly wins three straight

 1 pound, 13 ounces – that’s all that’s separated Jacob Wheeler from winning all three Tackle Warehouse Pro Circuit Super Tournaments.
-Instead, he had to settle for a first-place finish at Chickamauga and then runners-up showings at the Mississippi River and here on Erie.
+Instead, he had to settle for a first-place finish at Chickamauga and then runner-up showings at the Mississippi River and here on Erie.

 Wheeler kept it rolling this week in his classic style of constantly switching up patterns and areas as needed, even switching up species.